stenvala/dp/labs/lab2/README.md

 The example problem represents one quarter of a dipole magnet.
 The given material parameters are inverses of relative permeabilities.
 In the post processing you will
-- compute its inductance [H/m] when it has 100 turns for this, the best choice is to add an energy computation to @dpPostProcess and take care of inductance in the main file based on this
+- compute the inductance [H/m] when the coil has 100 turns for this, the best choice is to add an energy computation to @dpPostProcess and take care of inductance in the main file based on this
-- add functionality that displays the solution as a surface, like the simple post-processing but with possibility to set axis
+- add functionality that displays the solution as a surface, like the simple post-processing in lab 1, but now you add it as a method to @dpPostProcess.
+Check how all the plotting is done in @dpMesh.
+- add method to @dpPostProcess that allows you to plot norm of magnetic flux density
-- add functionality that allows you to plot gradient (actually exterior derivative) of the potential and 2-D rotor (hodge exterior derivative)
+- add method to @dpPostProcess that allows you to plot gradient (actually exterior derivative) of the potential and 2-D rotor (hodge exterior derivative)

 Solution should look like this